FhenixProtocol/cofhe-docs/docs/devdocs/quick-start/getting-started.md

 ## Creating Permits

 After encryption, values can be passed into FHE-enabled smart contracts, and the contract can operate on this data securely, within its own logic.
 However, to ensure that only the respective user can view the processed (encrypted) data, **permissions** and **sealing** mechanisms are used.
 These ensure that data remains private and viewable exclusively by the user who owns it.
-Learn more at [TBD link](https://docs.fhenix.zone/docs/devdocs/Writing%20Smart%20Contracts/Permissions) and [TBD link](https://docs.fhenix.zone/docs/devdocs/Writing%20Smart%20Contracts/Returning-Data).
+Learn more at [Permits Management](/docs/devdocs/cofhejs/permits-management) and [Sealing and Unsealing](/docs/devdocs/cofhejs/sealing-unsealing).

 Permissions serve two main purposes:
-- **Verify User Identity**: They ensure that the data access request comes from the correct user by verifying that the message is signed with the user’s private key.
+- **Verify User Identity**: They ensure that the data access request comes from the correct user by verifying that the message is signed with the user's private key.
 - **Sealing User Data**: They provide a **public key** to "seal" the encrypted data, meaning it is encrypted in such a way that only the user holding the corresponding **private key** (stored securely on the user's client) can decrypt it later.

 **Note**: Fhenix uses **EIP712**, a widely used Ethereum standard for signing structured data.
 This means: first, a user must sign a permit in their wallet to authenticate themselves and authorize the creation of the permit; second, permits are stored locally in local storage and can be reused for future interactions with the same contract.
 Currently, each contract that the user interacts with requires its own unique permit (subject to change).